Frequently Asked Questions

 There may be obstacles along the way or conditions that prevent us from following our inner voice, or we may be looking for ways to vocalise our needs.
 In therapy, we work towards closing the gap between where we are and where we would like to be.

-The experiential aspect of my training involves working with the present and gaining a greater awareness of physical experiences of your feelings and thoughts.
+The experiential aspect of my training involves working with the present and gaining a greater awareness of the physical experiences of your feelings and thoughts.

 Wherever you are, I will meet you there.
 My way of working will be centred around you and your needs from therapy, and the work will move at your own pace.

 If you are interested in working together, we would schedule a free phone call which lasts about 20 minutes.
+If phone calls present a difficulty for you, we can complete this over email.

 This would be an opportunity for you to ask questions and also to share what the themes you would like to explore in therapy are.